jrezai/lvnauth/README.md

 - Support for Font Sprite Sheets and Font Kerning.
 There is also a built-in bitmap font tracing tool to convert variable width font sprite sheets to a fixed width.

-- Conditional logic support - branch out your visual novel with different scenes and stories depending on what the viewer chooses.

 - Compile your story into a single `.lvna` file, which can be opened using LVNAuth.
-Your viewers will need LVNAuth to view your visual novel.
+Your viewers will need LVNAuth to play your visual novel.

 - No programming language support.
 LVNAuth only allows the use of its own commands.
 This restriction might even make it easier to create visual novels because you don't have to learn a particular programming language to create a visual novel with LVNAuth.

+### Worth noting:

+- It's possible to ask the viewer questions and save the answers in the current visual novel session.
+Once the visual novel is closed, those answers are lost.
+*A feature is planned to save the viewer's answers for future sessions.*